ArkEcosystemArchive/platform-sdk/WALLET_INSTRUCTIONS.md

 -   Sign-Out
 -   Select Sign-In
 -   At the Sign-In page, change the network to ‘Testnet’
--   Enter passphrase to sign in
+-   Enter mnemonic to sign in
 -   Select the ‘Wallet’ tab
 -   Under ‘Wallet details’, your Lisk testnet address will be displayed.